jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * **Standard**
     * **Major PAA/PA**

-See the [Street Manager glossary](https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html) for definitions and duration for each works category.
+See the [NRSWA \(link from SM Glossary\)](https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html) for definitions and duration for each works category.

 < Insert diagram >